allthroughthenight/allthroughthenight.github.io/_posts/2020-03-21-networking-board.md

 title: "Networking Board"
 ---

 As a casual [homelabber](https://www.reddit.com/r/homelab), I've always had the dream of 'maxing out'.
 Daydreaming about my own personal 20U 19-inch rack, full of blade servers doing my bidding in a garage or basement.
 With a bespoke-built cooling solution that was power efficient but whisper quiet.
-The clients on my LAN would enjoy trasparent ad-blocking, and would stream locally stored HD media with blisteringly fast inter-connectivity from a multi terabyte NAS with [SFP](https://en.wikipedia.org/wiki/Small_form-factor_pluggable_transceiver) interfaces and switches.
+The clients on my LAN would enjoy transparent ad-blocking, and would stream locally stored HD media with blisteringly fast inter-connectivity from a multi terabyte NAS with [SFP](https://en.wikipedia.org/wiki/Small_form-factor_pluggable_transceiver) interfaces and switches.
 And to feed the network, I would have a fiber optic connection from my ISP, with no less than a gigabit connection.
 That, is the end game.

 But having lived life a bit, I've realized that simpler is usually better (and cheaper).
 But I do like having control over my domain, and saving a bit a money.
 So instead of renting my [SOHO](https://www.lifewire.com/soho-routers-and-networks-explained-3971344) router from my ISP, I'd set up my own.